Sponsored by the American Academy of Neurology and the Child Neurology Society.

-Four winners will each receive a $1,000 prize.
-Three winners and their teachers will receive airfare, two nights hotel, $100 per day for expenses (up to two days), and the opportunity to present their work during a scientific poster session at the AAN 70th Annual Meeting in Los Angeles, CA — the world’s largest gathering of neurologists.
-One winner and his/her teacher will receive airfare, three nights hotel, a daily per diem (up to three days), and the opportunity to present his/her work at the 2018 Child Neurology Society Annual Meeting.
+- Three (3) winners and their teachers will receive airfare (up to $650), two nights hotel, $100 per day for expenses (up to two days), and the opportunity to present their work during a scientific poster session at the AAN 72nd Annual Meeting in Toronto, Canada.

 - Students must be enrolled in secondary school (grades 9-12) in the United States, regardless of age

 - Applications must represent original research as well as the original written work of the applicant.
 Projects do not need to occur in formal/traditional lab settings.

 - Each project should be the work of an individual student; group projects are not eligible (teachers are encouraged to provide guidance as needed, but must allow each student to demonstrate his/her own creativity)